-In this post, we outlined the likely causes of Wi-Fi connectivity issues with Wyze plugs.
-Also, we explained what you can do to resolve the problem yourself.
+In this post, I’ve outlined the likely causes of Wi-Fi connectivity issues with Wyze plugs.
+Also, I’ve explained what you can do to resolve the problem yourself.

-Sounds like you?
-Then let’s jump right into it.
+If this sounds like what you’re looking for, then let’s jump right into it.

 - You didn’t enable Bluetooth and Location on your phone during setup.

 - Your router is operating on a 2.4GHz frequency.

 - Glitches in the device/app.